 Anchoring is a hot topic amongst cruisers, and there are several ways to do it properly.
 The steps in this guide are guidelines and should give you the theoretical knowledge to understand the process even if the conditions differ.
 This method is doable alone but is easier with a pair of extra hands.
 The basics are the same, no matter how many hands you have on deck, though.

-How you anchor also depends on the weather conditions and if you can see the seabed you want to put the anchor in.
-It is much more challenging if you don’t know what type of seabed you have and can’t see the bottom.
-If that’s the case, we are basically throwing spaghetti at the wall to see what sticks.
+How you anchor depends on the weather conditions and if you can see the seabed you want to put the anchor in.
+It is easiest if you can see what type of bottom you have.
+If the visibility is terrible, you’re basically throwing spaghetti at the wall to see what sticks.